0. Introduction

 Top management appoints and maintains a member of XXX management who, irrespective of other responsibilities, has responsibility and authority that includes:

-1. Ensuring that processes needed for the Quality Management System are established, implemented, and maintained;
+- Ensuring that processes needed for the Quality Management System are established, implemented, and maintained;

-2. Reporting to top management on the performance of the Quality Management System and any need for improvement;
+- Reporting to top management on the performance of the Quality Management System and any need for improvement;

-4. Ensuring the promotion of awareness of customer requirements throughout XXX.
+- Ensuring the promotion of awareness of customer requirements throughout XXX.

 4.3 ORGANIZATION CAPABILITY

-4.3.1 Provision of Resources
+4.3.1 Resources and Knowledge

-Requirement of personnel and the infrastructure are identified by departmental heads for effective operation and control of QMS and are approved by the General Manager.
+The requirements of personnel and the infrastructure are identified by departmental heads for effective operation and control of QMS and are approved by the General Manager.
 Personnel could be internal or through external providers.
 Infrastructure includes:

-• Systems used for planning & recording (such as ERP) including hardware and software
+- Systems used for planning & recording (such as ERP) including hardware and software

-• Processing and testing equipment at workshop
+- Processing and testing equipment at the workshop

-• Information and communication technology
+- Information and communication technology

-4.3.1.2 Organizational Knowledge
+4.3.1.2 Knowledge

 XXX determines the knowledge necessary for its operations and to achieve conformity of its products and services.
 These include:

-• Product information provided by the external providers / Principals
+- Product information provided by the external providers / Principals

-• Information related to repair and servicing (particularly any special processes)
+- Information related to repair and servicing (particularly any special processes)

-• Information on systems and applications installed (such as ERP system, HR system etc.)
+- Information on systems and applications installed (such as ERP system, HR system etc.)

 4.3.2 Human Resources

 XXX maintains a documented procedure for defining personnel competency and identifying training requirements or other actions to achieve the necessary competency of personnel whose responsibilities fall within the scope of the Quality Management System.
-The procedure includes provision for determining and documenting the effectiveness of the training or other actions taken toward the achievement of required competency.
+The procedure includes the provision for determining and documenting the effectiveness of the training or other actions taken toward the achievement of required competency.

-Management ensures that the personnel performing work which affects conformity to service requirements are competent on the basis of education, training, skills and experience.
+Management ensures that the personnel performing work which affects conformity to service requirements are competent based on education, training, skills and experience.
 Where necessary, training is provided to personnel to acquire necessary competence and the effectiveness is evaluated.
 Personnel competencies are based on the appropriate education, training, skills, and experience needed to meet product and customer requirements.
 Evidence of the determination of competence of personnel is recorded and maintained.
 Documented information is maintained as evidence of competence.

-4.3.2.3 Training and Awareness
+4.3.2.3 Training

-1. Provides Quality Management System training and job training;
+- Provides Quality Management System training and job training;

-2. Ensures that customer-specified training and/or customer-provided training, when required, is included in the training program;
+- Ensures that customer-specified training and/or customer-provided training, when required, is included in the training program;

-3. Ensures that the frequency and content of training is identified;
+- Ensures that the frequency and content of training is identified;

-4. Ensures that its personnel are aware of the relevance and importance of their activities and how they contribute to the achievement of the Quality objectives; and
+- Ensures that its personnel are aware of the relevance and importance of their activities and how they contribute to the achievement of the Quality objectives; and

-5. Maintains appropriate records of education, training, skills, and experience
+- Maintains appropriate records of education, training, skills, and experience

 4.3.3 Work Environment

-1. Buildings, workspace, and associated utilities;
+- Buildings, workspace, and associated utilities;

-3. Supporting services (e.g. transport, communication, information systems); and
+- Supporting services (e.g. transport, communication, information systems); and

-4. Conditions under which work is performed such as physical, environmental, or other factors.
+- Conditions under which work is performed such as physical, environmental, or other factors.

 4.4 DOCUMENTATION REQUIREMENTS